canonical/mimir-bundle/README.md

 - 1 `s3-integrator` unit
 - 1 `coordinator` unit

-if `--recommended_deployment` parameter is not used, will generate a bundle with:
+if `--distributed` parameter is not used, will generate a bundle with:

 - 1 `ingester` units
 - 1 `querie`r units